 SNOMED CT

 SNOMED CT is a clinical terminology which covers a broad scope of clinical concepts to a considerable level of detail.
 It is one of the external terminologies that can and will be used in HL7 Version 3 communications.
 SNOMED CT has various features that add flexibility to the range and detail of meanings that can be represented.
-These features summarized below are documented in detail in documents listed in SNOMED CT Reference materials (§ Error!
-Reference source not found. ).
+These features summarized below are documented in detail in documents listed in SNOMED CT Reference materials (§ B.2 ).
 The OID value that identifies SNOMED CT when used in HL7 V3 models (in CD and additional coded data types) is "2.16.840.1.113883.6.96".

 Logical concept definitions